 Registering to vote is quick and easy.
+You can register to vote online.

 You will need to provide your name, address, date of birth and also your National Insurance Number.
 Your National Insurance Number can be found on your National Insurance card, or in official paperwork such as payslips, or letters about benefits or tax credits.

-How do I register as an overseas voter?
+How to register as an overseas voter

-How do I register as a service voter?
+How to register as a service voter

 If you are a member of the armed forces, or a husband, wife or registered civil partner of a service voter, you have the option to register as a service voter.
 If you are often posted overseas, or if you move around frequently, registering as a service voter enables you to remain registered at a fixed UK address.
 Service voter registrations are valid for a period of five years.